Dealing With Gluten Sensitivity In People With Thyroid Conditions

 Published December 11 2011

 While testing can sometimes determine whether someone has a gluten sensitivity problem, this isn’t always reliable.
-This is especially true when someone has a compromised immune system, which of course is the case with autoimmune thyroid disorders.
+This is especially true when someone has a compromised immune system, which of course is the case with autoimmune thyroid conditions.
 If the body isn’t giving off the appropriate immune response, then there is a chance the test will show a person as being negative for a gluten sensitivity issue, and this might not be the case.
-I personally don’t test every patient to see if they are sensitive to gluten, or whether or not they have other food allergies.
-This doesn’t mean that such testing isn’t useful, but it is expensive, not completely reliable, and regardless of the outcome of these tests I still have the person follow a strict diet when first starting a natural treatment protocol.
+I personally don’t test every patient to see if they are sensitive to gluten, or whether or not they have other food intolerances.
+This doesn’t mean that such testing isn’t useful, but it is expensive, not completely reliable, and regardless of the outcome of these tests I still have the person follow a strict diet when starting a natural treatment protocol.

 One also can’t rely on symptoms alone to determine whether someone has a gluten sensitivity problem.
-While some people can immediately tell that they are sensitive upon eating a gluten-based food, others don’t have any noticeable reaction.
-With that being said, many people who are sensitive to gluten and avoid gluten for an extended period of time, and then reintroduce gluten into their diet will notice a difference from a symptomatic perspective.
+While some people can immediately tell that they are sensitive upon eating a gluten-based food, others don’t have any overt symptoms.
+With that being said, many people who are sensitive to gluten and avoid gluten for an extended period of time, and then reintroduce gluten back into their diet will notice a difference from a symptomatic perspective.
 So this is yet another reason why I think a gluten free trial is a good idea.

-Should Everyone Just Avoid Gluten Forever?
+Should Everyone Avoid Gluten On A Permanent Basis?

-I’ve read most of the “arguments” stating that everyone should avoid gluten.
+I’ve heard most of the “arguments” stating that everyone should avoid gluten.
 This is especially common with regards to autoimmune thyroid disorders, such as Graves’ Disease and Hashimoto’s Thyroiditis.
 Some sources suggest that the main factor behind the autoimmune response is a gluten sensitivity or intolerance.
 I’ve even consulted with patients who had their thyroid antibody levels decrease significantly just by changing their diet and avoiding gluten-based products.

 Is It Possible To Cure A Gluten Sensitivity Problem?